matthiasprobst/h5RDMtoolbox/docs/userguide/ld/index.rst

 ``--file-uri`` option defines stable subject IRIs; ``--prefix`` binds a compact prefix for that URI in serializations that support prefixes.

-For interactive inspection, start the local web viewer:
+For interactive inspection, start the local web viewer.
+See :doc:`web_viewer` for the available pages and graph controls.

 .. code-block:: bash